Register now for the Building Academic Success Skills and US Cultural Adaptation for International Students.

 For new students admitted to one of our graduate business programs for the Fall quarter in August, we have an early-start program designed to help you adjust to life in the United States.

-The Quinlan International Student Seminar 2015 is a two week program designed to prepare international students for a successful academic experience.
+The Quinlan International Student Seminar is a multiple week program designed to prepare international students for a successful academic experience.
 Participants will learn how to be successful in meeting new people, navigating cultural differences, and how to make good first impressions.
 Instruction will also focus on what to expect in the US classroom that might be different from what you have experienced in your home country.
 Before your regular graded classes begin, you will have the opportunity to practice the types of learning activities that will be expected of you during your time here at Quinlan.

 Current international students will also be here to welcome you to Chicago and help answer all your questions, show you around, and introduce you to others.